 Pujol – The most important thing for me when dining at these types of restaurants is if the dishes introduce new flavors and techniques that I’ve never experienced before.
 I don’t want to give away every dish, but Pujol’s menu did exactly that!
 I chose the sea bass for my second course and it came in a corn husk.
 After you eat everything on it, you can slurp all the juices by tilting the husk.
 I love unique things like this when dining at the top restaurants in the world.

 Quintonil – On the contrary, the issue with our dining experience was mostly down to service.
-For one, our server did not smile.
-I’m not sure if it’s because we didn’t order the tasting menu and our bill was going to be a lot smaller but he did not seem friendly.
+For one, the server did not smile.
+I’m not sure if it’s because I didn’t order the tasting menu and the bill was going to be a lot smaller but he did not seem friendly.
 The second was that he rushed his explanations when placing down the dishes so for the large majority of them I have no idea what ingredients were used and what the inspiration is.
 Also for a few of the dishes, another staff member would put down the dish, tell us what it is, but our server never came to explain what we are eating.
 Overall, I thought the staff were attentive but they were very methodical in what they were doing.
 It’s like they were trying to process the formula for fine dining service but not experienced enough to do it perfectly.

 I’ll leave you with a few more photos of my dining experience.
 Pictured below is the mole madre (brown circle) and new mole (red circle) from Pujol.
 The fun part of this was that they added this cactus leaf tortilla to use for eating.